twisted/pydoctor/docs/source/codedoc.rst

     Parser = Callable[[str], Tuple[int, bytes, bytes]] # a type alias

 .. note:: About name resolving in annotations:
-    ``pydoctor`` check for top-level names first before checking for other names, this is true only for annotations.
+    ``pydoctor`` checks for top-level names first before checking for other names, this is true only for annotations.

     This behaviour matches pyright's when PEP-563 is enabled